MichaelPerlbach/mmimagemap/README.md

 1.)
 Install MM Imagemap.
 It is presumed that your TYPO3 database must also contain all tables (with data) from the old version.

 2.)
-Immediately after install: open the file [extdir]/mmimagemap/Resources/Private/Php/Migratedata.php.
+Immediately after install: open the file [extdir]/mmimagemap/Resources/Private/Php/Migratedata.php for editing.

 3.)
 Comment line 15.